RestSharp

-is one of the most powerful and performant REST client libraries in the .NET ecosystem.
+is one of the most popular and widely-used REST client libraries in the .NET ecosystem.

 Info | Link |